Named666/BaseDOM/README.md

-# DOMinus
+# BaseDOM

-DOMinus is a lightweight, modern JavaScript library for building user interfaces with fine-grained reactivity.
+BaseDOM is a lightweight, modern JavaScript library for building user interfaces with fine-grained reactivity.
 It offers a simple yet powerful API for creating components, managing state, and handling routing, all without a complex build setup.

 ## Features